snail-unamur/snail-website/content/authors/jerome-maquoi/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio:

 # List each interest with a dash
 interests:
-  - Machine Learning
+  - Software Testing
-  - Test Case Generation

-# # education:
+# education:
 #   courses:
 #   - course: Title course 1
 #     institution: Name of Institution